535 Centerville Road, Suite 201

 Currently an early childhood and family life education instructor at the University of Rhode Island, Potter is a certified RIELDS instructor and state lead trainer of the RIELDS Fun Family Activities and a Certified Family Life Educator with the National Council on Family Relations.
 She also serves as a member of the Rhode Island Early Learning and Development Standards and Assessment Committee.

 Before joining EDC, Potter was the Title I Program Officer of Early Childhood, Family Education and Engagement and a Program Manager with the North Kingstown RI Office of Family Learning for over 16 years.
-She served as a trainer and technical assistance consultant with the RI Dept. of Education for 7 years.
+She served as a trainer and technical assistance consultant with the RI Dept. of Education for nine years.

 Potter holds an MS in Early Childhood Education from Wheelock College.